 One of the easiest ways to take care of your gut, your microbiome and your heath is by monitoring what you eat in a 30 day period.
 And by monitoring, I really mean eat a wide variety of food choices.
-Have you heard about 30+ choices per month?
+Have you heard about 30+ choices per week?
 Neither had I, until searching for ways to eat, for better nutrition.
+It turns out the folks that consistently eat a variety of food sources, are the healthiest...

-But before we go any further, remember this is general information and we all eat for our own personal satisfaction, health needs or concerns, as well as habit.
+But before we go any further, remember this is general (but really good!) information and we all eat for our own personal satisfaction, health needs or concerns, as well as habit.
 I know I sure did.
-But taking a moment to actually write down the foods we eat on a regular basis, clearly will show you one of two things.
-Either how diverse or how limited your monthly variety actually is.
-I found due to my shopping habits, it was fairly limited...
+But taking a moment to actually write down the foods eaten on a regular basis, clearly will show you one of two things.
+Either how diverse your choices are or how limited your weekly/monthly variety actually is.
+And as a additional note, I found that due to my shopping habits, what went on our table was fairly limited...

 If this was as simple as eating a potato prepared in my favorite way,

-30 times a month, I would be the winner!
+30 times a week, I would be the winner!
 But this is completely new for me and a bit different.
 And it is more complex than the five a day for good health campaign that came out a decade or more ago.
 This is about diversity in your food choices.
-To help you add the right nutrition to your body and the fiber fuel needed by your colon.
+And to help you add the right nutrition to your body and the fiber fuel needed by your colon.
 I know, I know, colon is not a pretty word and probably not one you have seen in a food blogger's post of late, but I had no choice.
 Because what goes in, determines, what comes out.
+And let's be honest, the out part is just as important as the in part.

 After years, decades really of poor gut health including bleeding ulcers,

 it was time to face the music and admit, I didn't know how to dance very well for gut health.
 Oh I knew how to cook a delicious meal, and I am fairly proficient at putting flavors together.
+And I have a basic understanding of nutrition.
 But after completing my inventory list, I am now putting in more of an effort to include as much variety as needed by, dare I say it again, the colon.
-Which begins in the gut.
+Which always begins in the gut.
 And in all honesty, without that particular item functioning in tip top shape, life just gets a little bit uncomfortable.
 And who wants that?

 Currently I am also enjoying a low histamine eating plan.
 Why?

 Well when the gut becomes too ill, it begins to not function as intended.
 And often the first thing you notice is that those foods that are really good for us, become almost impossible to digest.
 Notice I did not say eat.
 Because the truth is, eating is no problem what so ever.
-But digesting is!
+But digesting can be!
 And incomplete digestion brings about other issues, like histamine overload.
-With that said, my list of 30+ might be a bit different than yours, as many seeds, nuts, fruits and vegetables are in fact, high histamine.
-And anyone completing a variety inventory will have a specific list of foods for their own individual needs.
+With that said, my list of 30+ might be a bit different than yours, as many seeds, nuts, fruits, vegetables and whole grains are in fact, high histamine.
+Everyone completing a variety inventory will have a specific list of foods for their own individual needs.
 Making each list customized for each person that takes a moment to write down what they eat.

 Low Histamine 30+ Pantry Inventory list.

-Dry goods: (these are often on hand in our pantry, based on season)
+Dry Goods: (these are on hand in our pantry, based on season)

 Chia Seeds